 8. Slow Cooker Turkey Sloppy Joe

 "These turkey-based sloppy joes are packed with flavor and a great option for anyone looking to reduce their red meat intake and support heart health," says Jones.
 They're also filled with veggies like carrots, tomatoes and peppers for a complete meal.
-If you further want to healthify this meal, make sure to pile the sloppy joe high on a whole-grain roll or even a bed of greens.
+If you want to healthify this meal even more, make sure to pile the sloppy joe on a whole-grain roll or even a bed of greens.

 Get the Slow Cooker Turkey Sloppy Joe recipe and nutrition info here.